By Alton & Ruth

 Indica, Sativa and Hybrid options. flickr: extensivlyreviewed

 Cannabis comes in two main types – Indica and Sativa.
-Indica primarily effects the body – relaxing, anti-tension and in the case of CBDs, anti-inflammatory pain relief effect.
-Sativa primarily effects the head, increasing focus, creativity, and sense perception.
+Indica primarily effects the body – relaxing, anti-tension, and sometimes “couch lock” for stronger strains.
+Sativa primarily effects the head, increasing focus, creativity, energy and sense perception.
 There are many hybrids that are dominated by one set of traits or the other and some hybrids that try to balance the effects of both.

 Wikipedia: On average, Cannabis indica has higher levels of THC compared to CBD, whereas Cannabis sativa has lower levels of THC to CBD.
 However, huge variability exists within either species.